I am looking for my next challenge. Check out my CV and Get in Touch

 This case study successfully translated a complex real-world business problem into an initiative UX wireframe and Final UI flow.

-By using research and design tools to uncover and address critical pain points, designing an end-to-end E2E ‘Make a Payment’ journey with feature parity, respect to development needs and native and familiar patterns integration within a comprehensive Design System, and finally balancing security standards with essential user simplicity.
+By using research and design tools to uncover critical pain points, I designed an E2E ‘Make a Payment’ journey with feature parity, respect to development needs with native patterns integration within a comprehensive Design System, balancing security standards with essential user simplicity.

 05.01

-- Design System integrated for customer review and UX Copy Check sign-off
+• Design System integrated and UX Copy Check signed-off